vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 ![](imagesLocn/LocnZZSalazar.png)

-The timeline for the location shows that March 2010 had the last work.
+The timeline for the location shows that March 2010 had the last work - though the official retirement date was months later.
 Hence __ZZ__ in front of the name.
 This location is no longer in use as Ms Salazar has left the Iowa Hospital.
 A "ZZ" prefix is a VISTA convention for marking locations as obsolete ...

 ![](imagesLocn/LocnZZSalazarTimeline.png)